Skip to main content

 Encounter: The Lost Cards was developed by Salvatore Grosso.

-Encounter: The Lost Cards has received positive reviews from players.
-Most players liked Encounter: The Lost Cards for its music but disliked it for its gameplay.
+Encounter: The Lost Cards has received mostly positive reviews from players.
+Most players liked Encounter: The Lost Cards for its gameplay but disliked it for its story.

 Encounter: The Lost Cards is a single player game.